-Food Pantry – Open Thursdays from 4:30 to 5:30
+Food Pantry – Thurs.
+4:30 – 5:30

-Pantry Workers: Earl Herring, Marsha Blissett, Rose Cotton, Alice Hall
+Pantry Workers: Rose Cotton, Joyce Young

 In many ways, America is the land of plenty.
 But for 1 in 6 Americans, hunger is a reality.
 Many people believe that the problems associated with hunger are confined to small pockets of society, certain areas of the country, or certain neighborhoods, but the reality is much different.
 Right now, millions of Americans are struggling with hunger.
 These are often hard-working adults, children and seniors who simply cannot make ends meet and are forced to go without food for several meals, or even days.
 According to the USDA more than 17 million children are living in food insecure households.
 School lunch programs help but they do not solve the problem.
 According to the USDA limited resources prevent 50 million Americas from getting enough food.

 Needs: Peanut Butter, Rice, Canned Vegetables, Canned Meats, Cereal, Jelly, Dried Beans, Canned and Powdered Milk